Exploring Mountain Retreats: Comparing Lake Arrowhead and Big Bear Lake

 Due to the increase in trails, Big Bear Lake is also a better place to partake in horseback riding.

 Same goes for water sports, like water skiing, jet skiing, paddle boarding, and wakeboarding.
 Unless you own property on Lake Arrowhead, it’s a pretty tough spot to enjoy a day trip on the water.
 Although, on Big Bear Lake, everyone is welcome!

 Winter Really Only Comes to Big Bear

 At nearly 7,000 feet, Big Bear Lake has a much higher elevation than that of Lake Arrowhead.
-During the winter, snowfall is typically plentiful for any snowing or skiing for visitors to enjoy.
-And when the natural snow won’t quite cut it, Big Bear has plenty of artificial snowmakers to fill in any gaps to keep the snow play going all winter long the not one but two ski resorts to keep skiers especially happy.
+During the winter, snowfall is typically plentiful for any snowboarding or skiing for visitors to enjoy.
+And when the natural snow won’t quite cut it, Big Bear has plenty of artificial snowmakers to fill in any gaps to keep the snow play going all winter long.
+We also have not one but two ski resorts to keep skiers especially happy.

 Lake Arrowhead has none of that, and in fact, it rarely has enough snowfall to do any sort of winter fun.
 Snow Valley is about a thirty-minute drive away, but if you’re going to be traveling that far to partake in some skiing or snowboarding, you may as well drive the extra twenty minutes to get to Big Bear Mountain, where all the real fun is.

 Vacation vs. Homeowner